Hybrid Diffusion Policies with Projective Geometric Algebra for Efficient Robot Manipulation Learning: Technical Overview

-\corlparagraph{Architecture} The network architecture for hPGA-DP is illustrated in Fig.~\ref{fig:architecture}.
+The network architecture for hPGA-DP is illustrated in Fig.~\ref{fig:architecture}.
 First, the robot states from the input observation sequence are converted into the positions and orientations of key links, such as end-effectors, using the robot's forward kinematics model, in a manner similar to the action representation described above.
 These spatial components, combined with the poses of task-relevant objects, are then transformed into \textit{multivectors}, the central representational objects in geometric algebra.
-Detailed projective geometric algebra conversions from positions and orientations to multivectors are described in \ref{sec:conversions}.
+For the detailed conversions to multivectors, we refer the reader to the practical treatment by \citet{dorst2022guided}.

 The resulting multivectors are stacked in a tensor $\mathbf{x}_o^{t-H_o:t} \in \mathbb{R}^{H_o \times K_o \times 16}$, where $H_o$ is the observation horizon, $K_o$ is the total number positions and orientations of key links on the robot and task-relevant objects in the observations, and $16$ is the length of a multivector in $\mathbb{G}_{3,0,1}$.
 The multivector stack is then processed by a P-GATr state encoder \citep{brehmer2023geometric} to produce an observation latent, $\mathbf{z}_{\mathbf{o}} \in \mathbb{R}^{H_o \times K_o \times 16}$.
 Note that this latent representation maintains the same dimensionality as the input multivector stack.